 Copyright (C) PrepPilot™, LLC.
 All rights reserved.

-TL;DR: OnVUE lets you take the PMP® exam from home, but it has more failure modes than a test center: internet drops, room scan flags, hardware issues, interruptions.
+TL;DR: OnVUE lets you take the PMP® exam from home, but it has more failure modes than a test center: internet drops, room scan flags, hardware issues, interruptions, and proctor terminations.
 If you choose OnVUE, use a wired ethernet connection (6 Mbps down / 2 Mbps up minimum), single screen only, clear your desk and walls completely, and begin check-in 30 minutes before your scheduled appointment time.
-Test center is the safer default if you have any doubt.
+The proctor's determination during the exam is final.
+Test center is the safer default if you have small children at home, an unreliable network, or any other variable you cannot fully control.

 What Is OnVUE and How Does It Differ From a Test Center?